-Oil and install a new driveshaft bearing in the bearing sleeve using Bearing Installer.
+Oil and install a new driveshaft bearing in the sleeve usina bearing Bearing Installer.
 P/N 322923.
 Press against the lettered side of the bearing until the tool is seated in the bearing sleeve.

+- Driveshaft bearing

+- Bearing sleeve

-- 2. Bearing sleeve 3.
-Bearing installer
+- Bearing installer